The BEST Instant Pot Mashed Potatoes are the easiest method for making perfect mashed potatoes, every time! They are flavorful, fluffy, and delicious!

 - When the timer beeps, allow the pressure to naturally release for 3-5 minutes, and then quick release the remaining pressure.

-- Carefully open the lid.
+- Carefully open the lid and pour out any extra water.
 Add the milk, sour cream, butter, bouillon paste, and salt and pepper.

 - Mash everything combine, but be careful not to over mash the potatoes, which leads to gummy mashed potatoes instead of fluffy mashed potatoes.